wwu-mentors/ReactSpace-Workshop/README.md

 JavaScript!
 JavaScript is great!
 JavaScript is the only language that can run inside the browser.

 Here are some examples to get you started.
 JavaScript does not have types (like python).
-JavaScript has currly braces and semi colons like Java and C. Here is a simple function call with varible declration.
+JavaScript has curly braces and semicolons like Java and C. Here is a simple function call with a variable declaration.

 ```javascript